technofocus-pte/procode-m365agentsdepth/Lab 1/Lab 1.md

     ![](./media/image10.png)

-4. Next, select the folder **ServiceAgent** from the Desktop.
-This is the location, where you want the agents toolkit will scaffold the agent project.
+4. Next, select **Browse** and then select the folder **ServiceAgent** from the Desktop.
+This is the location, where you want the agents toolkit to scaffold the agent project.

     ![](./media/image11.png)